affanshahid/giki-evapp-server/API-V1.md

 * **On failure:** It will be empty.

-* **On success:** It will have a `announcements` property which will be an array of announcement objects with the following properties:
+* **On success:** It will have an `announcements` property which will be an array of announcement objects with the following properties:

 ##### Announcement Object
 name | description | Note